On the structure of certain valued fields: Introduction

-In categorical setting, the theorem above is equivalent to the following statement. \begin{itemize} \item Let $\CC_p$ be the category of complete unramified discrete valuation rings of mixed characteristic $(0,p)$ with perfect residue fields and $\CR_p$ the category of perfect fields of characteristic $p$.
+In categorical setting, Fact \ref{Witt_classic} is equivalent to the following statement. \begin{fact} Let $\CC_p$ be the category of complete unramified discrete valuation rings of mixed characteristic $(0,p)$ with perfect residue fields and $\CR_p$ the category of perfect fields of characteristic $p$.
 Then $\CC_p$ is equivalent to $\CR_p$.
-More precisely, there is a functor $\L':\ \CR_p\rightarrow\CC_p$ which satisfies: \begin{itemize} \item $\Pr \circ\L'$ is equivalent to the identity functor $\id_{\CR_p} $ where $\Pr:\CC_p\longrightarrow \CR_p$ is the natural projection functor. \item $ \L' \circ\Pr$ is equivalent to $\id_{\CC_p}$. \end{itemize}
+More precisely, there is a functor $\L':\ \CR_p\rightarrow\CC_p$ which satisfies: \begin{itemize} \item $\Pr \circ\L'$ is equivalent to the identity functor $\id_{\CR_p} $ where $\Pr:\CC_p\longrightarrow \CR_p$ is the natural projection functor. \item $ \L' \circ\Pr$ is equivalent to $\id_{\CC_p}$. \end{itemize} \end{fact} Based on Question \ref{motivation_1} and Fact \ref{Witt_modern}, we ask the following generalized questions for the finitely ramified case.